-At the lowest quality in the industry is Walmart, Costco and Walgreens.
-They still use a real-time process we stopped using a 10 years ago.
-Most mom an pop shops and camera shops use something similar.
+At the lowest quality in the industry are Walmart, Costco, and Walgreens.
+They still use a real-time process we stopped using 10 years ago.
+Most mom-and-pop shops and camera shops use something similar.
 Next, there is an improvement on this process called a Frame by Frame process.
-This is our bottom of 4 processes and is called the SD process.
-Next we have our Pro SD process which is a professional film scanner.
-It doesn't use any projector parts and is a true film scanner.
-The real-time and frame by frame machines are not professional film scanners.
+This is the bottom of 4 processes and is called the SD process.
+Next, we have our Pro SD process which is a professional film scanner.
+It doesn’t use any projector parts and is a true film scanner.
+The real-time and frame-by-frame machines are not professional film scanners.
 Our Pro HD process was the first professional HD (1080p) scan for 8mm film in the market.
-But, we didn't stop there, we created the ultimate Pro 2K process.
+But, we didn’t stop there, we created the ultimate Pro 2K process.
 It is the first and only 2K scanner in the world for 8mm and Super 8 film.
 Labs doing documentaries that have 8mm or Super 8 film send it to use to get it scanned at 2K resolution.

 Once you are done editing you can then output the video to formats like DVD and BluRay.
-In addition to disk formats you can output to editing files like ProRes and HD-AVI.
+In addition to disk formats, you can output editing files like ProRes and HD-AVI.

 In summary, before you convert your 8mm to DVD, make sure you look carefully at the scanner being used.
 It is the most important part and it will determine how good the DVD or other format is.